In this lesson on Saturation from David Bode’s How to Color Correct Video in Premiere you will learn how to adjust the saturation of your clips.

 Vibrancy Controls

 You do have other options you can try for better effects.
-For example, vibrance control allows you to adjust the saturation so that clipping is minimised as approach full saturation.
+For example, vibrance control allows you to adjust the saturation so that clipping is minimised as colors approach full saturation.
 This setting changes the saturation of all lower saturated colors with less effect on the higher saturated colors.
-Vibrance also protects skin from becoming over saturated.
+Vibrance also protects skin tones from becoming over saturated.

-Three Color Corrector
+Three Way Color Corrector

 The Three Way Color Corrector found in the Video Effects Panel offers different saturation controls and is another way that you can adjust the clip.
-There is a master saturation, a shadow, a mid-tone and a saturation and they each work best under different conditions.
+There is a master saturation, a shadow, a mid-tone and a highlight saturation and they each work best under different conditions.

 Pushing up the master saturation in the example image below, creates an effect that looks exactly the same as the first saturation adjustment example.
 The shadow saturation on the other hand is going to do something a little bit different.
 It’s affect is more similar to what the vibrance control does, but it’s really only affecting the shadows in the image.

 Sometimes you need to combine effects to get the right impact.
 For example, push up all the saturation and maybe pull down the mid-tone saturation to recover some of the clipped red areas.
-Then you can push up the saturation in the shadows, but that if you push things up too much in the shadows, you might get some nasty artefacts.
+Then you can push up the saturation in the shadows, but beware that if you push things up too much in the shadows, you might get some nasty artefacts.

 Hue Saturation Curves